feedbacky-project/app/README.md

 Helpful tutorials:
 * How to install Docker - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04 (just Step 1)
-* How to install Docker Compose - https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04 (just Step 1)
+* How to install Docker Compose - https://docs.docker.com/compose/install/
 * How to install MySQL - https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04

 1. Once requirements are installed you can either use git tool to clone repository or download and unpack sources yourself.